George Tyrrell: Expulsion and excommunication

-Death
+Death and legacy

 Tyrrell's last two years were spent mainly in Storrington.
-He was given extreme unction on his deathbed in 1909, but as he refused to abjure his modernist views was denied burial in a Catholic cemetery.
+He suffered from chronic nephritis (known by physicians at the time as "Bright's disease") and became increasingly ill.
+He was given extreme unction on his deathbed in 1909, but as he refused to abjure his modernist views he was denied burial in a Catholic cemetery.
 A priest, his friend Henri Brémond, was present at the burial and made a sign of the cross over Tyrrell's grave, which resulted in Bishop Amigo temporarily suspending Fr.
-Bremond a divinis.
+Brémond a divinis.